 Instructor: Nate Harvey trains and evaluates wildlife trackers for CyberTracker North America in both Trailing and Track & Sign Identification.
 This work takes him around North America and Europe.
 Additionally, he teaches multi-weekend Trailing Intensives near his home in southern Vermont.
 For more information about Nate and his work, visit trackerstrail.com.

-This course is now FULL.
-For questions about registration or to be added to the waiting list, please contact Miles Stahmann.
-For other questions, contact Susie Spikol.
+Space is limited, and registration is required.
+For questions about registration, please contact Miles Stahmann.
+For other questions, contact Phil Brown.